BasedHardware/Whomane/README.md

 ## Support

 For open-source support, please open an issue on GitHub and/or ask in our [Discord Community](https://discord.gg/kEXXsnb5b3).
-For commercial support, license inquiries, or any other questions, please contact us directly at [zach@everythingbagel.ai](mailto:zach@everythingbagel.ai).
+For commercial support, license inquiries, or any other questions, please contact us directly at [team@whomane.com](mailto:team@whomane.com).